 Rawle & Henderson has been a pioneer in employing minority and female attorneys, paralegals and support staff.
 We are strongly committed to promoting, maintaining, and expanding our diverse group of attorneys, paralegals and staff by engaging in creative, forward thinking and out-of-the box efforts to enhance our Firm’s history and reputation as a leading, inclusive and diverse law firm.
 While the Firm’s commitment is a long-standing one, we recognize the importance of doing more and are actively engaged in both internal and external efforts to achieving greater diversity and working with law schools and minority organizations to promote diversity and encourage advancement and opportunities for minorities and women in the legal profession both generally and at our Firm.

-Rawle and Henderson LLP has been recognized as one of the top law firms for minority and female attorneys.
-Our Diversity Committee led by partners, Anthony Luis and Maureen Daley, is creatively advancing and promoting our diversity standards and goals and developing and fostering a work environment where everyone regardless of who they are is able to thrive and promote the interests of our clients.
+Rawle and Henderson has been recognized as one of the top law firms for minority and female attorneys.
+Our Diversity Committee is led by partners, Anthony Luis and Maureen Daley.
+They are creatively advancing and promoting our diversity standards and goals and developing and fostering a work environment where everyone regardless of who they are is able to thrive and promote the interests of our clients.

 At Rawle & Henderson, diversity, equity, and inclusion are an integral part of our history and we have made a renewed commitment to this tradition.
 Our strength is in our differences.
 We are committed to nurturing inclusivity and understanding within our workplace, and promoting it in our communities.
 Diversity and inclusion are the foundation to our success as a law firm, giving us a wide array of perspectives from which to address our clients’ most pressing issues and needs.
 Through recruitment, training, mentoring, as well as awareness and the respect of the uniqueness of individuals, we continuously strive to achieve our goal of greater diversity, equity and inclusion both within our firm and in the legal profession at large.